techidaily/site-android-pokemon-go/source/_posts/in-2024-where-is-the-best-place-to-catch-dratini-on-zte-nubia-flip-5g-drfone-by-drfone-virtual-android.md

 ![set up live stream](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-5.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YfEPmG_O6F8?si=93ZTVtH_zjFRz5eh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Set up the livestream accordingly.
 Start by writing a catchy title for your broadcast.
 Make sure that it clearly states the content and the intent of your Pokemon Go livestream.
 After that, add some keywords and specify the language of your stream.
 Yes.
 It’s very important because it will help interested viewers find you on the internet.
 Lastly, check the audio output.
 Adjust the volume clarity if necessary.
 Once you’re done, it’s time to hit the Go Live button and say “Hi” to the world.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/On0Jw2oMZf0?si=Pm-FJoEt8XWmtMbr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Start playing Pokemon Go